Spotting Before Period: Why it Happens

 Remember, you should wear the lightest absorbency tampon possible in order to reduce your risk, except when you’re spotting, even mini-tampons may be too much.
 They’ll also severely dry out your vaginal canal when you’re only spotting and remove all the natural fluid, throwing your pH balance out of whack.

 You could use panty liners or pads, but that can get expensive if you’re wearing them for a large part of the month.
 Environmentally speaking, that’s a lot of plastic that’s going into the landfill!

-However, there are two excellent options that you can consider if you’re looking to deal with spotting before period in an economical and environmentally friendly way.
+However, there are two excellent options that you can consider if you’re looking to deal with spotting pre period in an economical and environmentally friendly way.
 The two options are reusable menstrual pads and menstrual cups.

-Reusable Menstrual Pads
+Option #1: Reusable Menstrual Pads

 Reusable menstrual pads are an excellent choice for light spotting before, or after your period.
 They are very reasonably priced and can last for years, making them a very economical choice.
 Menstrual pads are also an excellent choice for the environment as it is much less waste going into the landfill than with disposable sanitary pads.

 Some reusable menstrual pads to consider to deal with spotting include:

 Lunapads Panty Liners: Considerably less bulky than regular cloth menstrual pads, these ones make a nice choice for spotting.